icanbwell/fhir-server/README.md

 This project has continuous integration set up so GitHub will automatically run tests on your Pull Requests.

-## Building Docker image and pushing to DockerHub
+## Building the Docker image and pushing to DockerHub

 To deploy this code: